practicaltech/TechFest/gathering_1/README.md

 2. Program: How do I code?
 What is the IDE vocab?
 What do the functions do?
    - On the arduino IDE select Help then Reference otherwise use: https://www.arduino.cc/reference/en/
 3. 'Hello World'
-    a.
-Open the Arduino IDE
+    1. Open the Arduino IDE
-    b.
-Within the curly brackets of *void setup()* type
+    2. Within the curly brackets of *void setup()* type